-People often ask how long they should train for such special ops professions and the answer really is “all your life” prior to joining the military and screening.
-This means, all your school life, sports life, training hours, and staying motivated throughout the ups and downs.
+People often ask how long they should train for such special ops professions, and the answer really is “all your life” before joining the military and screening.
+This means all your school life, sports life, training hours and staying motivated throughout the ups and downs.

 The Motivation Evolution

 Every motivation to do something challenging started with a seed.
 It’s that seed that gives initial confidence to challenge yourself.

 It is through your initial inspiration and motivation that you start your journey to complete selection (or any goal, for that matter).
 This could be anything from a poster, a movie, words spoken to you, or you know someone who graduated a challenging program that most people would not dare attempt.